Do MoneySmart really compare loans for you? See what their users and regulators are saying

 Back to the UK regulation.
 Countries have regulated crowdfunding for at least a decade before us.
 Real estate agents not being able to represent both sides?
 A few.
 Loan brokers?
 The U.S. has had regulations on them for half a century!
 Singapore?
 None!

-If you think that doesn’t look right, we invite you to share your thoughts on this LinkedIn post or on our Reddit, TikTok, or Facebook post, if you prefer.
-We also exposed fake reviews and other misleading claims, and we have tagged a number of MPs on LinkedIn who, during parliament, have asked about matters such as more transparent advertising, greater consumer protections, and greater borrower protection.
+Our review of Lendingpot, MoneySmart, Lendela, Roshi, and SingSaver reveals how weak regulation here continues to let such problems thrive.
+As for loan brokers like Smart-Towkay & SmartLend, we even documented lies to borrowers with screenshots.
+We believe this systematic issue has persisted for far too long, across too many websites and entities.
+If you too agree that it is the case, we invite you to share your thoughts on this LinkedIn post or on our Reddit, TikTok, or Facebook post, if you prefer.
+We also exposed matters like fake reviews and other misleading claims, and we have tagged a number of MPs on LinkedIn who, during parliament, have asked about matters such as more transparent advertising, greater consumer protections, and greater borrower protection.
 Weighing in there—and as more people share their thoughts—could finally catch their attention to do something about the industry and better protect borrowers.
 Every comment, repost, or show of support matters.
 It increases the chances that policymakers take notice and finally act.
 You can also help a friend or colleague from being misled.

 Share on: